Eurotophobia

-Eurotophobia is the aversion to or dislike of female genitalia.
+Eurotophobia is the aversion to, fear of, or dislike of female genitalia.
+Eurotophobia originates from the Greek eurṓs, meaning "vulva," combined with phobia, meaning "fear" or "aversion."

 Semantics

-A term whose meaning is synonymous with eurotophobia is kolpophobia; however, the scope of kolpophobia can sometimes be broader, allowing for the inclusion of all sex organs.
-Although eurotophobia does not have an interlingual classical compound, kolpophobia has a Greek etymological derivation with the prefix kolpo meaning a fold that usually alludes to the vulva.
-Eurotophobia is a hyponym of genitophobia.
-On the other hand, the term vaginaphobia is used to denote fear of female genitals in the context of sexual orientation.
-The male counterpart that analogously corresponds with this condition is called phallophobia.
+A term whose meaning is synonymous with Eurotophobia is Kolpophobia; Kolpophobia derives from the Greek words Kolpos, meaning "womb" or "fold" (often used to refer to the vagina).
+The term literally translates to "fear of the vagina" or "fear of the womb".

+The male counterpart that analogously corresponds with this condition is called Phallophobia.

 Origin

 Such an exhibit of detestation for the female genitalia can originate from some innate inherency, or learned from frequent denunciations of one's aesthetic appearance and aberrating comments during childhood.
 Sometimes eurotophobia is a spin-off of aversion to perceived by-products of the female genitalia, such as discharge or mucus.
 The condition can manifest itself in both men and women and is at times triggered by some strenuous event.
 This phenomenon has also been observed in medical students, particularly those in the field of obstetrics, at times leading to dropping out.
 According to the online Romanian women's magazine Ele, the appropriation of this condition by women may lead to various symptoms including depression and self-harm and that it originates from a highly prudish and puritanical upbringing.
 Other explanations posit the transmission of urban legends such as vagina dentata or Freudian concepts such as castration anxiety.
 Eurotophobes may also have developed their condition after being molested by an adult female.